Being accurate: It's your job

 At the end of the day, you're doing good work.
 Don't let good work be destroyed by an accuracy mistake, which at the end of the day should be not an issue.

-Jerry Raehal is the CEO of SYNC2 Media and the Colorado Press Association.
+Jerry Raehal is the CEO of Colorado Press Network and the Colorado Press Association.
 He wants to ensure all reporters and editors are accurate in their reporting because when one looks bad, it makes them all look bad.

 Want more media, marketing or business insights?
 Subscribe to our Vlog and Blog.